Poetry slam

 A poetry slam is a competitive art event in which poets perform spoken word poetry before a live audience and a panel of judges.
-While formats can vary, slams are often loud and lively, with audience participation, cheering and dramatic delivery.
-Hip-hop music and urban culture are strong influences, and backgrounds of participants tend to be diverse.

-Poetry slams began in Chicago in 1984, with the first slam competition designed to move poetry recitals from academia to a popular audience.
+Poetry slams began in Chicago in the 1980s, with the first slam competition designed to move poetry recitals from academia to a popular audience.
 American poet Marc Smith, believing the poetry scene at the time was "too structured and stuffy", began experimenting by attending open-microphone poetry readings, and then turning them into slams by introducing the element of competition.

-The performances at a poetry slam are judged as much on enthusiasm and style as content, and poets may compete as individuals or in teams.
+The performances at a poetry slam are judged as much on performance as content, and poets may compete as individuals or in teams.
 The judging is often handled by a panel of judges, typically five, who are usually selected from the audience.
 Sometimes the poets are judged by audience response.

 History

-American poet Marc Smith is credited with starting the poetry slam at the Get Me High Lounge in Chicago in November 1984.
+American poet Marc Smith is credited with starting the poetry slam movement at the Get Me High Lounge in Chicago in November 1984.
 In July 1986, the original slam moved to its permanent home, the Green Mill Jazz Club.
-In 1987 the Ann Arbor Poetry Slam was founded by Vince Keuter and eventually made its home at the Heidelberg (moving later 2010, 2013, and 2015 to its new home at Espresso Royale).
+In 1987, the Ann Arbor Poetry Slam was founded by Vince Keuter.
 In August 1988, the first poetry slam held in New York City was hosted by Bob Holman at the Nuyorican Poets Cafe.

-In 1990, the first National Poetry Slam took place at Fort Mason, San Francisco.
-This slam included teams from Chicago and San Francisco, and an individual poet from New York.
-Soon afterward, poetry slam increased popularity allowed some poets to make full-time careers in performance and competition, touring the United States and eventually the world.
+In 1990, the first American National Poetry Slam took place at Fort Mason, San Francisco.